 Americans love traveling to Mexico for its stunning beaches, cultural cities, delicious food and, of course, its proximity to the United States.
-Approximately 35 million Americans visited Mexico in 2021 — still nowhere near pre-pandemic levels, but those numbers are trending back up again.
+Approximately 22 million Americans visited Mexico in 2021 — still nowhere near pre-pandemic levels, but those numbers are trending back up again.
 Do you have a Mexican vacation coming up, maybe to Mexico City or somewhere beachy?
 You’ll want to brush up on your Spanish before you go, and Babbel has a course designed especially for you.

 The Spanish editors on Babbel’s team of language experts created a Mexican vacation course in our app, which covers all the topics you’ll need to know for your trip and even throws in some Mexican slang you might hear when you’re there.
 The lessons focus specifically on Mexican Spanish, rather than Castilian Spanish, which is the standard form spoken in Spain.

 Here’s a sneak preview of the words and phrases you’ll need most.
 Start with these, and then download the Babbel app to access the other gems in the Mexican vacation course.
 You can also access it directly through your browser with your Babbel account.